John A. Wickham Jr.: Role in Gwangju Massacre

-After Chun Doo-hwan seized control of South Korea in a military coup following the 1979 assassination of South Korean dictator Park Chung-hee, nationwide pro-democracy protests erupted.
+After Chun Doo-hwan seized control of South Korea in a military coup following the 1979 assassination of South Korean president Park Chung Hee, nationwide pro-democracy protests erupted.
 Appalled by the brutal repression of student protests at Chonnam National University in Gwangju, protests escalated to the level of city-wide uprising.
 Martial law forces responded by escalating the violence, opening fire on unarmed protesters.
-On May 20, the same day that special-forces paratroopers shot protesters near Gwangju station, Wickham received a request from the ruling military junta to transfer OPCON for the ROK Army 20th division.
+On 20 May, the same day that special-forces paratroopers shot protesters near Gwangju station, Wickham received a request from the ruling military junta to transfer OPCON for the ROK Army 20th division.
 After consultation with US ambassador William H. Gleysteen and colleagues in Washington, Wickham approved the OPCON transfer.
 By 2230 hours on the same evening, elements of the 20th division had already been moved to Gwangju.
 The next day, the violence escalated, including indiscriminate firing on civilians from helicopters.
-By May 27, the 20th division, along with four other divisions, had been used to re-take the city in a large-scale military assault leading to numerous civilian deaths and casualties.
+By 27 May, the 20th division, along with four other divisions, had been used to re-take the city in a large-scale military assault leading to numerous civilian deaths and casualties.
 When asked to testify about the massacre in 1989 for the South Korean National Assembly, Wickham maintained that he had no way not to approve of the OPCON transfer.
-Many Koreans believe, however, that his response to the notification of OPCON transfer amounted to a tacit approval of the massacre.
+Many Koreans believe, however, that his response to the notification of OPCON transfer amounted to a tacit approval of the massacre. despite the 20th Division being a South Korean military formation and not a formation of the United States of America.